eosspark/geos/README.md

 TODO notes
 -------

-need to complete all eosio protocol eos
+need to implement all eos protocol